Best credit cards with annual credits

 The Amex Platinum is generally one of the best all-around cards for annual credits because they’re both numerous and valuable, especially if you’re interested in luxury brands.
 You’ll be eligible for credits toward high-end brands like Equinox, Saks Fifth Avenue and Uber.

-The return on the $695 annual fee is significant, as cardholders annually get an Uber Cash credit of up to $200 for delivery orders and rides, up to $100 for Saks Fifth Avenue purchases, up to $300 for Equinox+ fitness centers and up to $240 in digital entertainment credits.
+The return on the $695 annual fee is significant, as cardholders annually get an Uber Cash credit of up to $200 for delivery orders and rides, up to $100 for Saks Fifth Avenue purchases, up to $300 in credits for eligible Equinox+ fitness memberships and centers (enrollment required) and up to $240 in digital entertainment credits.
 The digital entertainment credit can cover subscriptions for Sirius XM, the New York Times, Peacock and Audible (enrollment required).
 One major drawback to the annual credit package is that the $200 airline credit only covers incidental travel fees, not flights.

 If that isn’t enough, there are additional benefits on the Amex Platinum besides annual credits:

 - 100,000 Membership Rewards points when you spend $6,000 in the first six months